JonasSC/Connectors/documentation/installation.rst

 ::

-   pip install connectors
+   pip3 install connectors

 If the package shall only be installed for the current user, rather than system wide, run the following command:

 ::

-   pip install --user connectors
+   pip3 install --user connectors

 Installation from source